OptoCloud/HeartrateOSC/README.md

 # HeartRateOSC

-A simple app to read heart rate data from a BLE device and send it to an to VRChat's OSC interface
+A simple app to read heart rate data from a BLE device and send it to VRChat's OSC interface